 I once received an email from a student who was going to be taking AP Studio.
-He was responding to suggestions I had made on ideas he had for the concentration section of the studio portfolio.
+He was responding to suggestions I had made on his ideas for the concentration section of the studio portfolio.
 I was blown away by his response and level of thinking on how he took my thoughts and digested them, then took off in a new, exciting direction.
-He wrote that he'd seen an old, abandoned bed post and was thinking of salvaging it and "just maybe based on the idea of modern society through the lens of the whole altarpiece type feel" he could use that idea and his love of art history (proudly, another class I taught that he was in and received a 4...)
+He wrote that he'd seen an old, abandoned bedpost and was thinking of salvaging it and "just maybe based on the idea of modern society through the lens of the whole altarpiece type feel" he could use that idea and his love of art history (proudly, another class I taught that he was in and received a 4...)

-My response back was long-winded and I realized I was revealing more of myself to him (and to myself) than I had planned - but I kept going anyway.
+My response was long-winded, and I realized I was revealing more of myself to him (and myself) than I had planned - but I kept going anyway.
 He was also concerned about being excited with the concepts but afraid he didn't know enough technique to pull off the finished work.
 My response: I hear what you're saying as far as technique.
 That will always be a fear (and should be to challenge you).
 You can do this - just keep looking at art.

 I have become completely addicted to looking.
 While I want to do everything I see and wish I could have the time, I learned something when I was in advertising many years ago - I can't be the best at everything.
 I realized I would never be the best painter, drafts person, whatever - but I knew I was really, really good at how I approached a concept and could follow it through.